CJ Allen (American football)

-Christian Jamar Allen (born March 1, 2005) is an American college football linebacker for the Georgia Bulldogs of the Southeastern Conference (SEC).
+Christian Jamar Allen (born March 1, 2005) is an American professional football linebacker for the Indianapolis Colts of the National Football League (NFL).
+He played college football for the Georgia Bulldogs and was selected by the Colts in the second round of the 2026 NFL draft.

-Early years
+Early life

 Allen attended Lamar County High School in Barnesville, Georgia.
 He played both linebacker and running back in high school.
 As a senior, he had 84 tackles and a sack on defense and 1,628 rushing yards with 26 touchdowns on offense.
 Allen was selected to play in the 2023 All-American Bowl.
 He committed to the University of Georgia to play college football.

 College career

 Allen started his true freshman season at Georgia in 2023 as a backup and became a starter after an injury to Jamon Dumas-Johnson.
 Overall, he started five of 14 games and had 41 tackles and one sack and was named freshman All-Southeastern Conference (SEC).

+Professional career

+Allen was selected by the Indianapolis Colts in the second round with the 53rd overall pick in the 2026 NFL draft.
+He signed his rookie contract on May 8.